 The parents had many of their own ideas too, as the “Dos” section was overflowing with suggestions.
-The most popular requests were also a swing set (not included in the original design), areas with shade, baby swings, a zip line, and toddler to tween options to make the space as versatile as possible.
+The most popular request was a swing set (not included in the original design), areas for shade, baby swings, a zip line and toddler to tween options to make the space as versatile as possible.
 There was also a suggestion to have restrooms.

 A small committee was formed at the meeting to take on the requests, hopes, and dreams from those in attendance and make them a reality within the playground’s design.
 Any community member willing to dedicate the time can join this group by contacting the Recreation Commission or its chair, Jim Bogden or on Facebook.